 For the 2017 IndyCar Series season, Ed Carpenter announced his participation in oval track races only, as in the previous seasons, with Spencer Pigot in the #20 car for the rest of the season.
 The #21 car also stays in the team.
 After Josef Newgarden moved to Team Penske, JR Hildebrand takes over #21 car for the full season.

-The same situation follows in 2018, with Spencer Pigot as a full-time driver in the #21 car while Ed would share the #20 car with rookie Jordan King.
+The same situation follows in 2018, with Spencer Pigot as a full-time driver in the #21 car while Ed was sharing the #20 car with rookie Jordan King.
 In May, Ed reached his third pole position and scored his best result at Indianapolis 500, finishing in the second place.